keikoproj/active-monitor/README.md

 When `level` is set to `Namespace`, Active-Monitor will create a `ServiceAccount` in the namespace as defined in the workflow spec, it will also create the `Role` and `RoleBinding` with namespace level permissions so that the `HealthChecks` in a namespace can be performed.

-When the `level` is set to be `Cluster` the Active-Monitor will create a serviceaccount in the namespace as defined in the workflow spec, it will also create the clusterrole and clusterrolebinding with cluster level permissions so that the healthchecks in a cluster scope can be performed.
+When the `level` is set to be `Cluster` the Active-Monitor will create a `ServiceAccount` in the namespace as defined in the workflow spec, it will also create the `ClusterRole` and `ClusterRoleBinding` with cluster level permissions so that the `HealthChecks` in a cluster scope can be performed.

 ## Dependencies
 * [Go Language tools](golang.org)